Pharmacy Board of Australia - Internships

 • a final assessment of competence is required by the Board in the form of a written examination and an oral examination which all interns must satisfactorily complete.

-Graduates of an approved program of study or a substantially equivalent program are required to complete a period of supervised practice (internship) in accordance with the requirements set out in the Board’s Registration standard: Supervised practice arrangements to be eligible to apply for general registration.
+Graduates of a program of study approved by the Board for provisional registration, graduates of a substantially equivalent program and some overseas practitioners are required to hold provisional registration and complete a period of supervised practice (internship) in accordance with the requirements set out in the Board’s Registration standard: Supervised practice arrangements prior to applying for general registration.
+While completing supervised practice, an accredited intern training program must also be successfully completed.
 Before any supervised practice can take place, interns are required to:

-An intern training program must also be successfully completed and the registration examination must be passed to be eligible to apply for general registration at the end of the required period of supervised practice.
 The resources on this page give an overview of how graduates can smooth the path from study to work.
 They outline the requirements and responsibilities of graduates seeking provisional registration to complete an internship.

 Diagram on the pathway to general registration